Kamilovkz/smartCash/readme.md

 ## Features
 * Customizable expense categories to match your business needs
 * User-friendly interface for adding, editing, and deleting expenses
-* Chart and graph visualizations to help you understand your financial performance
+* Chart and graph visualizations to help you understand your financial performance (Soon)
-* Secure login system to protect your data
+* Secure login system to protect your data (Soon)

 ## Technologies Used
 Smart Cash is built with the following technologies: